manorrock/adoptopenjdk/README.md

-# Manorrock AdoptOpenJDK docker image
+# AdoptOpenJDK docker image delivered by Manorrock.com

 There are several ways to use this container.
 A couple of examples are illustrated below: